GSA/Section508.gov/_pages/test/2024-08-28-test-checklist-email.md

     </tr>
     <tr>
       <td>Data Integrity</td>
-      <td>Data table cells contain the same type of data, and do not use empty cells to provide captions, footnotes or endnotes.</td>
+      <td>Data table cells contain the same type of data and do not use empty cells to provide captions, footnotes and endnotes.</td>
     </tr>
     <tr>
       <td>Spacing</td>